kjiwa/sportszone-exporter/README.md

 ```
 $ exporter --help
-A script that generates a CSV file of games to import into Team Cowboy.
+A script that generates a TSV file of games to import into Team Cowboy.

 Games are imported from any Sportszone web site (e.g. http://www.gshockey.com/).
 If Team Cowboy API credentials are provided then Team Cowboy is queried for